Mountains, Lochs, and Glens: The West Highland Way, Scotland

 - Rob Roy by Sir Walter Scott and Kidnapped and Treasure Island by Robert Louis Stevenson.
 Classic books of fiction written by Scotsmen.

-In land area, Scotland is almost equal to England, but has about an eighth of the population, mostly south of the Highlands.
-For this reason there has been no need to create national parks, and consequently there have been no access problems due to the Land Reform (Scotland) Act 2003.
+In land area, Scotland is almost equal to England, but it has about an eighth of the population, which mostly resides south of the Highlands.
+For this reason there has been no need to create national parks, and consequently there have been no access problems.
 More recently, recreational pressures have raised the issue of creating national parks to prevent fragile areas -- such as the moors around Loch Lomond -- from damage or destruction.
 We will discuss the impacts that tourism brings to all countries and the methods available to offset these impacts for individuals and social organizations.